 140 F/60 C for 24 hours.

-While the ribs are processing, assemble the rub using the listed ingredients.
-Set aside.
-After the 24 hours have elapsed, submerge the package(s) in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until day of use.
-This protects your refrigerator and its contents from temperature contamination–refrigerators are not designed to or capable of cooling hot foods in a timely manner.
+After the interval has elapsed, the ribs are now fully tenderized/preserved.
+Submerge the package(s) in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until day of use.
+This protects your refrigerator and its contents from temperature contamination–refrigerators are not capable of cooling hot foods in a timely manner.
 After cold shocking, the ribs can be kept sealed and refrigerated in this tenderized, pasteurized/preserved state for at least two weeks.
+The ribs are ready for the flavoring and smoking processes at your convenience–allow about four hours total.

 Day of service:

 Use a spray bottle to moisten the surface.
-If preferred, use a fork to scramble a fresh egg white with 2 Tablespoons of water in a bowl and then moisten the top of the ribs.
+Fresh egg white can also be used–mix well with an equal volume of water and apply sparingly.
 The egg whites replace the albumins released from the spare ribs during processing.
-This light coating recreates the sticky surface that is inherent in all meat and helps seasonings to adhere.
+This light coating recreates the sticky surface that is inherent in raw meat and helps seasonings to adhere.

 Carve between the bones and serve!